-POPSUGAR Food Poll Do Your Cooking Habits Change With the Season? by partysugar 6/04/08 0 Shares Like us on Facebook Source Read More Cooking HabitsSeasonsCookingPoll Get inspired with our daily newsletter Food Love and Sex Tech DIY Vegetarian Home Sign up with By signing up, I agree to the Terms and to receive emails from POPSUGAR.
-Baby-Girl 6 years When it's warm out I cannot eat heavy foods.
-My stomach just doesn't handle it well. designergirl 6 years I try to only cook with produce that's in season, so my cooking tends to include a lot more vegetables and fruits in the summer.
-JaimeLeah526 6 years Not necessarily but I do tend to eat less/lighter meals in the summer. fuzzles 6 years I don't know how to send the icon, but cheers to all that cook locally! :) Kimpossible 6 years My cooking habits change with the seasons.
+POPSUGAR Food Poll Do Your Cooking Habits Change With the Season? by partysugar 6/04/08 0 Shares Like us on Facebook Source Read More Cooking HabitsSeasonsCookingPoll POPSUGAR, the #1 independent media and technology company for women.
+Where more than 75 million women go for original, inspirational content that feeds their passions and interests.
+Get inspired with our daily newsletter Home Love and Sex DIY Vegetarian Food Tech Sign up with By signing up, I agree to the Terms and to receive emails from POPSUGAR.
+Baby-Girl 7 years When it's warm out I cannot eat heavy foods.
+My stomach just doesn't handle it well. designergirl 7 years I try to only cook with produce that's in season, so my cooking tends to include a lot more vegetables and fruits in the summer.
+JaimeLeah526 7 years Not necessarily but I do tend to eat less/lighter meals in the summer. fuzzles 7 years I don't know how to send the icon, but cheers to all that cook locally! :) Kimpossible 7 years My cooking habits change with the seasons.
 But I don't eat "only thick soups in the fall and winter" nor "only salads in spring and summer".
 I do love Summer fruits so I use more fruits in dishes in this season.
 In the fall I love fall and winter veggies so I use them more in dishes then.
 My dishes in Spring and Summer are definitly lighter than in Fall and Winter.
-Marci 6 years Unless I have access to a grill, I don't make roasts much in the warmer temperatures.
+Marci 7 years Unless I have access to a grill, I don't make roasts much in the warmer temperatures.
 The oven being on for so long just makes the apartment too hot.
 I also usually make soups and stews just in the cooler months, so yes; the seasons do affect my cooking habits.
-NdHebert 6 years Sure does!
+NdHebert 7 years Sure does!
 I have been using the grill about 4-5 times a week now, but in the winter we hardly use it.
 I think its a TX thing!
-SugarFreak 6 years Totally on my mood.
+SugarFreak 7 years Totally on my mood.
 Sometimes I like some grilled meat when it's 20 out, sometimes I want a hearty soup or butternut raviolis in the summer.
-The palate dictates! verily 6 years It depends on my mood and also what I have in the pantry/fridge.
-I stick to seasonal foods for the most part. fuzzles 6 years I love the summer and fall growing seasons in Minnesota.
+The palate dictates! verily 7 years It depends on my mood and also what I have in the pantry/fridge.
+I stick to seasonal foods for the most part. fuzzles 7 years I love the summer and fall growing seasons in Minnesota.
 I plan my meals by what is in peak season.
 During tomato season, I make buttloads of pasta sauce for the loooooooong winter.
 Once the temps outside start to verge on nipples-shooting-off cold, I tend to prepare comfort foods like stews, soups, roasted chicken and mashed potatoes.
-But the oven is going year round. :) fuzzles 6 years I love the summer and fall growing seasons in Minnesota.
+But the oven is going year round. :) fuzzles 7 years I love the summer and fall growing seasons in Minnesota.
 I plan my meals by what is in peak season.
 During tomato season, I make buttloads of pasta sauce for the loooooooong winter.
 Once the temps outside start to verge on nipples-shooting-off cold, I tend to prepare comfort foods like stews, soups, roasted chicken and mashed potatoes.
-But the oven is going year round. :) Charlsie 6 years In terms of soup, I usually only have that in winter, who really wants a hot bowl of soup when it's boiling outside?
-And I stick to some fruits only when they're in season, but other than that, it stays the same all year round mostly. chiefdishwasher 6 years That is why God made propane.
-So I can grill all year long. aimeeb 6 years I have to say come summer with the heat I eat a lot more lighter meals plus cooking OUTDOORS is fabulous!! mlen 6 years i eat soup in the summer at work cause my office is freezing! but when i'm eating at home i tend towards lighter foods and much more grilling. not as many heavy foods- like mac n cheese and such! brittanyk 6 years I definitely grill more in the summer.
+But the oven is going year round. :) Charlsie 7 years In terms of soup, I usually only have that in winter, who really wants a hot bowl of soup when it's boiling outside?
+And I stick to some fruits only when they're in season, but other than that, it stays the same all year round mostly. chiefdishwasher 7 years That is why God made propane.
+So I can grill all year long. aimeeb 7 years I have to say come summer with the heat I eat a lot more lighter meals plus cooking OUTDOORS is fabulous!! mlen 7 years i eat soup in the summer at work cause my office is freezing! but when i'm eating at home i tend towards lighter foods and much more grilling. not as many heavy foods- like mac n cheese and such! brittanyk 7 years I definitely grill more in the summer.
 Other than that, my eating habits really don't change.
 I just eat whatever I feel like.
-I had chili last night for dinner because that's what sounded good to me, despite the fact that it was 80 degrees outside. jewelnut 6 years Since summer is more grilling outdoors, just about everything gets put on the grill.
+I had chili last night for dinner because that's what sounded good to me, despite the fact that it was 80 degrees outside. jewelnut 7 years Since summer is more grilling outdoors, just about everything gets put on the grill.
 Love grilled salmon steaks.
 I do a lot of grilled veggies of thick zucchini slices cut lengthwise, quartered onions and whole mushrooms, all tossed in spritzes of oil, salted & peppered and sometimes sprinkled with oregano.
 They cook right along side the salmon, chicken or whatever on the grill.
 Simplicity itself.
-I like to be outdoors in the summer and want quick fixes for dinner. frogandprince 6 years My moods dictate what I cook more often than the weather, although I do start to regret turning on the oven once it heats up. heineken67 6 years My baking virtually stops once the summer heat sets in. mondaymoos 6 years Any time's a good time for salad, but it's rare I'll eat a soup or really anything I have to turn the oven on for in the summer. shoneyjoe 6 years A lot of what changes would be the ingredients available.
-That's what effects my choices of food more than anything else. soulight 6 years I try to make my summer food lighter more because my bf and I are more active even after dinner, always going for a walk or something to enjoy the nice weather and extended sunlight.
+I like to be outdoors in the summer and want quick fixes for dinner. frogandprince 7 years My moods dictate what I cook more often than the weather, although I do start to regret turning on the oven once it heats up. heineken67 7 years My baking virtually stops once the summer heat sets in. mondaymoos 7 years Any time's a good time for salad, but it's rare I'll eat a soup or really anything I have to turn the oven on for in the summer. shoneyjoe 7 years A lot of what changes would be the ingredients available.
+That's what effects my choices of food more than anything else. soulight 7 years I try to make my summer food lighter more because my bf and I are more active even after dinner, always going for a walk or something to enjoy the nice weather and extended sunlight.
 Winter foods tend to be heavier and heartier because after dinner was are more likely to settle in for a movie or tv show.
-Also I'm not trying to get ready for a bikini. ;-) LesleyP825 6 years It depends on my mood.
+Also I'm not trying to get ready for a bikini. ;-) LesleyP825 7 years It depends on my mood.
 I like to cook lighter things in the summer but sometimes I crave a turkey dinner with all the fixings in the middle of July.
 Or I'll crave pasta salad in the winter.
-Renees3 6 years I've never lived anywhere that had real seasons.
+Renees3 7 years I've never lived anywhere that had real seasons.
 Where I live now it rains like 3 days a year so we grill a lot.
-Marseeah 6 years I try to cook appropriately for the season.
+Marseeah 7 years I try to cook appropriately for the season.
 For one thing, I don't want to stand over a bubbling pot of soup for a few hours in 90 degree heat, and similarly, I want something warm and fulfilling in winter, not a cool salad.
 But often, if it's slightly coll on a summer day, I'll make a hearty soup.
 It'll totally hit the spot because it's not what you usually get in the summer.